 - Decreased Motivation and/or Increased Anxiety

 When not working, Kyle enjoys spending time with his family, working outside, time at the beach and twilight cricket.

 Stephen trained in Otago, but being a Hamilton boy, came north again to find work.

 He has special interest in treating back injuries and bio-mechanics – the way the body moves.

-His highlight in physiotherapy is seeing a client walk out functioning better than when they came in.
+His highlight in Physiotherapy is seeing a client leave the clinic functioning better than when they came in.